 Participating faculty will apply current research on teaching and learning to the development of a syllabus or selected class material for their own Stanford course.
 Topics are designed to support both teaching efficiency and learning effectiveness, and will be tailored to the needs of the faculty participants.

 Who Should Apply

 Stanford faculty and lecturers, with preference given to those in their first three years of teaching at Stanford.
 More experienced faculty looking to redesign a course or prepare a new course may be accepted if space is available.
 Approximately 20 applicants are selected based on program capacity.
-Modest stipends available in certain schools in recognition of the significant time investment of this program.
+Modest discretionary funds available in certain schools in recognition of the significant time investment of this program.